ThomasPaulCJ/AI_Caricature_Designer_For_Forensics/README.md

 > ⚠️ **Important Notice**
 > This project is protected under copyright.
 > Do **NOT** copy, reuse, deploy, or distribute any part of this codebase without explicit permission.
-> All rights reserved © 2025 Thomas Paul CJ
+> All rights reserved ©️ 2025 Manu Mathew, Thomas Paul CJ, Nayif Nazar, and Vidhusankar CH.